NSO-developer/nso-gitbook/operation-and-usage/operations/plug-and-play-scripting.md

 When NSO has concluded that the policy script should be invoked to perform its validation logic, the script is invoked with the option `--keypath`.
 If the registered node is a leaf, its value will be given with the `--value` option.
 For example `--keypath /devices/device/c0` or if the node is a leaf `--keypath /devices/device/c0/address --value 127.0.0.1`.

-Once the script has performed its validation logic it must exit with a proper status.&#x20;
+Once the script has performed its validation logic it must exit with a proper status.

 The following exit statuses are valid: